ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/tutorials/deposit-and-withdraw-cover.md

 This tutorial shows you how to deposit and withdraw first-loss capital from a [LoanBroker](../reference/ledger-data/loanbroker.md) on the XRP Ledger.
 First-loss capital helps protect vault depositor's assets, acting as a buffer in the event of loan defaults.

-This tutorial demonstrates how a loan broker can manage risk by depositing XRP as first-loss capital, and how they can withdraw it when needed.
+The tutorial demonstrates how a loan broker can manage risk by depositing XRP as first-loss capital, and how they can withdraw it when needed.

 _(Requires the [Lending Protocol amendment][] {% not-enabled /%})_